The height of piecewise-testable languages and the complexity of the logic of subwords: Deciding the two-variable logic of subwords

 \section{Deciding the two-variable logic of subwords}

+In this section we use our results on PT heights to establish complexity bounds on a decidable fragment of $\FO(A^*,\subword)$, the first-order logic of subwords.

 We assume familiarity with basic notions of first-order logic as exposed in, e.g.,~\cite{harrison2009}: bound and free occurrences of variables, quantifier depth of formulae, and fragments $\FO^n$ where at most $n$ different variables (free or bound) are used.
+In particular, if $\phi(x_1,\ldots,x_n)$ has $n$ free variables, we write $R_\phi$ for the $n$-ary relation defined by $\phi$ on the underlying structure.